 Alzheimer’s disease (AD) was named after the German physician, Alois Alzheimer, who first made the connection between memory-loss and changes in the brain.
-The brain of an Alzheimer’s patient is smaller, has fewer nerve cells.
-And there are many abnormal structures called plaques and tangles.
+The brain of an Alzheimer’s patient is smaller and has fewer nerve cells.
+Abnormal structures called plaques and tangles are also present.

-There are over 46 million people around the world are living with Alzheimer’s or other dementias.
+Over 46 million people around the world are living with AD or other dementias.
 It is predicted to reach 75 million by 2030 and 131.5 million by 2050.

-DNA changes in several genes are linked to the risk of developing AD.
-The APOE gene is the biggest genetic risk factor linked to late-onset Alzheimer’s.
+Variation in the APOE gene is the biggest genetic risk factor linked to late-onset AD.
 There are three versions (called alleles) of this gene – APOE e2, APOE e3 and APOE e4.

-We inherit two copies of each gene, one from each of our parents.
-This means a person can carry either two identical copies of the APOE gene (defined as homozygous) or two different APOE alleles (heterozygous).
+We inherit two copies of the APOE gene, one from each parent.
+This means that a person can carry either two identical copies of the APOE gene (defined as homozygous) or two different APOE alleles (heterozygous).

 For example, you can follow the six pillars of brain-healthy lifestyle – eat right, exercise, sleep more, use your brain, manage stress and have an active social life.
 Most of us today would probably welcome the time to plan ahead, to help ease the burden, and to make the tough decisions involving our care while we could.

 Live in hope